 - Frost S et al. Alz Dement.
 2014.
 10(4): P234-P235. - Retinal Aβ plaques are similar to plaques in the brain.
-Longvida’s ability to cross the BBB and its affinity for binding to amyloid beta have led to its use as a novel, more cost-effective alternative an imaging tool for screening through the eyes.
+Longvida’s ability to cross the BBB and its affinity for binding to amyloid beta have led to its use as a novel, more cost-effective alternative and imaging tool for screening through the eyes.

-- Khattry et al. Curcumin Decreases Cytokine Levels Involved in Mucositis in Autologous Transplant Setting: A Pharmacokinetic-Pharmacodynamic Study.
-American Society of Hematology.
+- Khattry N et al. Poster presented at 54thAmerican Society of Hematology (ASH) Annul Meeting.
 Atlanta, GA.
-8 Dec 2012.
-Presentation. - The absorption and efficacy of Longvida in lozenge form in a common oral inflammatory and fibrotic condition was tested compared to the standard of care (clobetasol steroid ointment).
-Subjects taking Longvida® observed improvements in endpoints significantly better than those receiving steroid treatment, and therapeutic plasma levels were detected through buccal absorption.
+2012 Dec 08.
+Blood.
+120(21): 3039. - The absorption and efficacy of Longvida in lozenge form in a common oral inflammatory and fibrotic condition was tested compared to the standard of care (clobetasol steroid ointment).
+Subjects taking Longvida® observed improvements in endpoints significantly better than those receiving steroid treatment; and therapeutic plasma levels were detected through buccal absorption.

 - Pharmacokinetics of Longvida®: Dose-concentration correlation.
 Unpublished, UCLA 2011-2012 - Pilot studies demonstrating absorption and metabolism of Longvida® using various dosage forms.